PUBLICATION

 How can passwords and barriers impact Digital Assets In Wills?

 The terms of service of almost every digital service provider also have clauses prohibiting the sharing of passwords.
-This may also apply to assets that are not themselves digital but require digital access (eg an online financial account, email accounts, Paypal accounts).
+This may also apply to assets that are not themselves digital but require digital access (eg an online financial account, email accounts, PayPal accounts).

 The ban on sharing passwords can prevent the executor from accessing digital accounts, even though the will says that digital documents are part of the estate.
 In other words, while your executor (the person executing your will) may need access to your email, they do not have the official authority to do so.